 There has been a huge rise in the number of investment funds that claim to be responsibly managed.
 However, the standards are not clearly defined and there is extensive 'greenwashing'.
 Mindful Money's approach is to require verification of any claims.
 Funds can achieve this in two ways:

-- Broad-based exceptions on the issues that concern most New Zealanders - this is verified by Mindful Money's analysis of their portfolios.
+- Broad-based exclusions on the issues that concern most New Zealanders - this is verified by Mindful Money's analysis of the full portfolio, including indirect investments.

-- Evidence that ESG approaches are being used to invest in better companies and/or influence companies to adopt higher standards - this is verified by objective measurement or through certification by RIAA which is currently the only credible certification programme.
+- Evidence that ESG approaches are being used to invest in better companies and/or influence companies to adopt higher standards - this can be verified by objective analysis of the outcomes, such as portfolio analyysis to assess whether the fund invests in companies with higher standards, or whether they have influenced companies to improve their social and environmental impacts.
+Certifications can provide a measure of achievement.
+PRI is developing thier preporting system, but currently certification by RIAA is the only credible certification programme.

-KiwiSaver funds that meet these criteria have been invited onto Mindful Money's platform as Mindful Funds.
+KiwiSaver funds that meet these criteria, and can demonstrate demonstrate good practice in ethical investment, have been invited onto Mindful Money's platform as Mindful Funds.

 There is growing interest in impact investing and some options are available for investors in New Zealand.
 Mindful Money is planning to extend our coverage from KiwiSaver funds to all other forms of investment in 2020.
 This will include options for New Zealanders to get involved in impact investing (doing good), as well as ethical and responsible investment (more oriented towards avoiding harm).
 Currently there are no KiwiSaver funds focused on impact investing.